 Using Humour in Training

-It’s not hard to be funny; just be CREATIF!
+It’s not hard to be funny; just be CREATIVE!
 We will explore each letter of this acronym during this session.

-To break the day up and illustrate some of our key points, participants will take part in a quick, fun energizer.
+To break the day up and illustrate some of our key points, participants will take part in a quick, fun energiser.

 Quick and Easy Games

 Participants will take part in three easy games that can be adapted for many situations.
 Then, they will discuss the games from a trainer’s perspective.